elucian/bee/syntax/composite.md

 write;
 ```
 **Notes:**
-* Bounded methods are using multiple dispatch so they can be overloaded;
+* Binded methods are using multiple dispatch so they can be overloaded;
 * Constructors and methods can be overwritten in other modules;
 * Methods of a type can be private to module or public using dot prefix;
 * If the object type is public, the constructor must also be public;